1986webdeveloper/DocScannerAndroidJava/README.md

 <b>Features : </b>

 - Scanning of documents.
-- Editing scaned image with crop and filter option.
+- Editing scanned image with crop and filter option.
 - Save scanned image to your album.
 - Lightweight dependency.